2026-03-25

 The MYR Effect

-Following from KL, that's what it looks like from here.
+Watching from KL, that's what it looks like from here.

 Related: Desert and Rainforest — Abu Dhabi vs JB · UAE Solar Is Cheaper Than Qatar's Gas.